nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureSequenceDiagram.png" width="654" />

-Each of the four main components (also shown in the diagram above),
+Each of the four main components (also shown in the diagram above):

 * defines its *API* in an `interface` with the same name as the Component.
-* implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point.
+* implements its functionality using a concrete `{Component Name}Manager` class, which follows the corresponding API `interface` mentioned in the previous point.

 For example, the `Logic` component defines its API in the `Logic.java` interface and implements its functionality using